marcduiker/azure-functions-university/lessons/table.md

 # Table Bindings

+Watch the recording of this lesson [on YouTube 🎥](https://youtu.be/xiNkCsupUTs).

 ## Goal 🎯

 The goal of this lesson is to learn how to table input and output bindings work.